 Precision Monitoring to Transform Care (PRISM)

-Principal Operational Partners: Office of Analytics and Business Intelligence, Inpatient Evaluation Center, Office of Specialty Care Services (SCS), National Center for Health Promotion and Disease Prevention (NCP), VA Telehealth Services, and Veterans Engineering Resource Center (VERC).
+Operations Partners: The Office of Analytics and Business Intelligence, Inpatient Evaluation Center, Office of Specialty Care Services, National Center for Health Promotion and Disease Prevention, VA Telehealth Services, and the Veterans Engineering Resource Center.